fnaumenko/isChIP/README.md

 Default: ```NONE(SE)|NUMB(PE)```

 ```--rd-Nlim <int>```<br>
-Maximum permitted number of ambiguous reference characters ('N') in read.<br>
+Maximum permitted number of ambiguous code N in read.<br>
-This option is designed primarily for validation of the aligners.<br>
+This option is designed primarily for aligners validation.<br>
-In the real read sequences ambiguous characters could cause a failure in sequencing as well as undefined regions in the cut fragments,
+In the real read sequences ambiguous code could cause a failure in sequencing as well as undefined regions in the cut fragments,
 while simulated reads are fully defined by reference library.
-Consequently the ambiguous characters in the library are translated into reads.
+Consequently the ambiguous bases in the library are translated into reads.
-Different aligners considered undefined characters in references differently:
-some of them as invalid, and some of them as an overlapping case.<br>
+Different aligners considered these codes differently: some of them as invalid, some of them as an overlapping case.<br>
 Range: 0 - <```-r|--rd-len``` value><br>
 Default: ```-r|--rd-len``` value (what is the same as no checkup)